 A large percentage of women seeking fertility treatment can benefit from ovulation induction.

 Some indications for the use of clomiphene include the treatment of patients with prolonged cycles, irregular menses, or polycystic ovaries.
-Additionally Clomiphene and insemination is utilized for patients with unexplained infertility or for timing donor inseminations.
+Additionally, Clomiphene and insemination are utilized for patients with unexplained infertility or for timing donor inseminations.